Kadandale

 Kadandale is a village in Dakshina Kannada district of Karnataka state, India.
 Kadandale has one of the oldest and a really magnificent Subramanya Temple.
 It was known to be one of the richest temples around.
 The income from this temple was supposedly enough to sustain several other temples around.
 The annual festivities of many temples around used to be conducted through this temple.
 The managing trustees of this temple are the Kadandale Guthu family.
 Agriculture is one of the main sources of livelihood for the people of this area.
-The village is native place of Kadandale Krishna Bhat of Hotel Woodlands fame.
+The village is native place of K. Krishna Rao of New Woodlands Hotel fame.
 It is also the native place of Sri Sri Sri Esha Vittaldas Swamiji of Kemar Sandipani Ashram.
 In 1997, Kadandale witnessed an agitation led by K Jayaram Shetty Kadandale, against an illegal pigment factory manufacturing colours, which was planned to be set up in Kadandale, by forming Shambhavi River Environment Protection Committee.Succumbing to this pressure, Engelhard Highland Pvt.
 Ltd, the promoters of the pigment factory closed shop and left.